reidev275/ReducingDeveloperFriction/slides/index.md

 ---

-> "If you have a class w 2 methods and one of them is init you probably have a function" @jackdied Jack Dietrich
+> "If you have a class with 2 methods and one of them is init, you probably have a function" @jackdied Jack Dietrich

 ***